 Please try these following steps to upload the files –

 - Select ‘Choose File’

 - Select the file you wish to upload and click ‘Open’

 - Click the ‘Upload’ button.

-- Repeat for the following document(s)
+- Repeat for the following document(s) in the appropriate sections.

 If these steps are still not working, please contact firstname.lastname@example.org